Graduate Tuition Incentive Scholarship (GTIS)

 - The fellowship and award approver for your department will receive an email notifying them that you submitted your application.

 - We will notify you as soon as possible.
 Be sure to include the required documentation.
-Otherwise, we may be delayed in reviewing your application.

 - You must report all funding received to all relevant internal and external parties, i.e. any funding sources at UNC or external to UNC who are giving you funding.